Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Blue as the eyes of a Siamese cat."

 ~ Colors Passing Through Us, Marge Piercy

-This beautiful blue tartan was created to represent the high summer scents and colours of lavender, blueberry, strawberry, honey and petals from beautiful Blue Cornflower, one of July's most beloved traditional Birth Flowers.
-Also known as Bachelor’s Buttons, Cornflowers were once frequent weeds in the grain and cornfields of Southern Europe, which is how it got its common name.
-Edible with a cucumber and spicy, clove-like flavour, the Cornflower's botanical name Centaurea was inspired by the mythical centaur, a half-man and half-horse creature of Greek mythology.
-Cornflowers have been associated with the mythical Chiron, a centaur famous for his wisdom and knowledge of medicine.
-According to the legend, Chiron used cornflowers to heal wounds caused by poisoned arrows, which were dipped in venom or blood of Hydra, the water-snake-like creature.
+This beautiful blue tartan was created to represent the high summer scents and colours of lavender, blueberry, strawberry, honey and petals from beautiful the Blue Cornflower, one of July's traditional Birth Flowers.
+Also known as Bachelor’s Buttons, Cornflowers were once frequent weeds in the grain and cornfields of Southern Europe.
+Cornflowers have long been associated with the mythical Chiron, a centaur famous for his wisdom and knowledge of medicine.
+According to the legend, Chiron used cornflowers to heal wounds caused by poisoned arrows, dipped in venom or blood of the Hydra, the water-snake-like creature.
 However, over time, Cornflowers. whose edible flowers have a delicate cucumber and spicy, clove-like flavour, are now symbolically associated with hope, anticipation, and patience in traditional Victorian flower language. 🌼

 Exclusive to Palais des Thés, this tartan is companion to the Montagne Bleue tea blend, which includes high summer notes of honey, lavender, cornflower, strawberries and rhubarb, alongside the intensity of black tea.
 This tartan is part of a set of tartans designed for evocative tea blends referencing regions of origin and floral additions.